 - Are there proper identification and signs for electrical hazards (shock, fire, overloading)?

 - Is there proper training for workers on how to handle electrical hazards?

 - Are there regular reviews of electrical maintenance systems and practices?

 Compressed Gas Cylinders

 The penalties for mishandling compressed gas cylinders are positively terrible.
-EHS Today reports back, sprains and strains injuries are the second-most common issues relating to compressed gas containers.
-The Bureau of Labor Statistics reports pressurized containers resulted in 6,280 non-fatal injuries within the U.S. in 2014, with 1,700 of the injuries lead the affected employee to miss over four weeks of work.
+EHS Today reports back sprains and strains injuries are the second-most common issues relating to compressed gas containers.
+The Bureau of Labor Statistics reports pressurized containers resulted in 6,280 non-fatal injuries within the U.S. in 2014, with 1,700 of the injuries leading the affected employee to miss over four weeks of work.
 OSHA workplace safety for compressed gas cylinders helps create safe-handling standards.

 - Are the contents of gas cylinders identified?

 - Are gas cylinders stored properly (capped, chained, secured)?

 - Are employees trained on proper handling procedures for the cylinders?